-What's new for 2004?
+What's new for 2005?

 - The IL-477, Replacement Tax Investment Credit, scheduled to expire on December 31, 2003, has been extended until December 31, 2008.
-You may continue to claim a credit for qualified property placed in service after December 31, 2003. =Note→ If you are a fiscal year filer that qualifies for the Replacement Tax Investment Credit, and you have already filed your return without claiming the credit, you should file an amended return and include Schedule IL-477, showing any credit that you are entitled to take.
-For more information on how to amend your return, see Form IL-843, Amended Tax Return or Notice of Change in Income. - Effective for tax years ending on or after December 31, 2003, the credit for replacement tax paid has been removed from Form IL-990-T. - · Effective for tax years ending on or after December 31, 2003, and before December 31, 2004, the Research and Development Credit was not an allowable credit.
-For tax years ending on or after December 31, 2004, the Research and Development Credit has been restored. - · Effective for tax years ending on or after December 31, 2003, the Training Expense Credit is no longer an allowable credit.
-In addition, if you qualify for certain enterprise zone or high impact business income tax credits from Schedule 1299-D, you are required to report those figures on the appropriate lines on Form IL-990-T. See specific instructions for Part IV, Lines 3a through 3c. - Effective for tax years beginning on or after January 1, 2004, those businesses in the film industry may qualify for a Film Production Services Tax Credit, See Schedule 1299-D Instructions for more information. - Short-year filers only: Effective for tax years beginning on or after January 1, 2004 and before July 1, 2004, certain businesses may qualify for a Transportation Employee Tax Credit.
-See Schedule 1299-D Instructions for more information.
+You may continue to claim a credit for qualified property placed in service after December 31, 2003. - Effective for tax years ending on or after December 31, 2003, and before December 31, 2004, the Research and Development Credit was not an allowable credit.
+For tax years ending on or after December 31, 2004, the Research and Development Credit has been restored. - Effective for tax years beginning on or after January 1, 2004, those businesses in the film industry may qualify for a Film Production Services Tax Credit.
+See Schedule 1299-D Instructions for more information. - Effective January 1, 2005, the credits for coal research contributions and coal utilization investments have expired.
+See Schedule 1299-D for more information. - For tax years ending on or after January 1, 2005, the portion of the Employee Child Care Tax Credit that allows for a 30 percent credit of all start-up costs, has expired.
+You may continue to carry forward any amount that remains from tax years ending on or before December 31, 2004 for up to five taxable years.